TLBTrung-222/laptop-marketplace/server/README.md

 4. Best way to update entity:
    Get the entity by id, if not found throw error, else assign new update data to that entity instance, then re-save (TypeORM will update if this entity is already on database)

+5. When seller submit new product, BE auto submit a new approval, state 'pending'

 ## Compile and run the project

 ```bash